 Figure 3.3: Flow cytometric analysis of NRP-1 expressing MCF7 cells.
-The one-parameter histograms demonstrate the three staining approached in order to identify NRP-1 expressing MCF7 cells.
+The one-parameter histograms demonstrate the three staining approaches in order to identify NRP-1 expressing MCF7 cells.
 Cells were stained for NRP-1 using NRP-1 primary antibody followed by the Alexa Fluor 488 secondary antibody (top), NRP-1 primary antibody conjugated with PE (middle) and NRP-1 primary antibody conjugated with PECy7.
 Cells stained for NRP-1 were compared with unstained cell.
 A clear right shift is seen with all three staining approaches, however a stronger signal is observed with the Alexa Fluor 488 secondary.

 3.4.3 Dissociation of primary murine colonic epithelial cells into a single cell suspension